 The MOS2S platform and tools enable added value orchestration scenarios in multiple domains: citizen information, participation, entertainment, experience, safety and security in smart city context.
 While having maximal potential impact and benefit in a fully deployed Smart City context, MOS2S applications will also deliver significant added value in other environments and scenarios that are relevant to citizen needs.
 In particular, MOS2S will create added value for combined cross-domain use case scenarios, e.g. reuse of orchestrated data (both raw or already processed by a MOS2S application) in different use cases, e.g. event experience in and outside the stadium including pre- and post-event experiences, breaking news coverage and event/venue security, crowd journalism and local news services.
 Finally, the project leverages a Smart Venue as a Smart City Playground, thereby accelerating the development and testing of Smart City platforms, technologies and applications, in a unique manner.
 We will showcase these novel capabilities of the obtained results by means of a set of concepts and use-case demonstrators.

-Crowd based journalism (
+tools for audience engagement and media production optimization (leading country: Belgium)

 This involves end-users using their smartphones to contribute to news creation, initiated by the user community or broker discovery.
 The combination of metadata, video analysis, localisation and contextualisation will provide the professional journalists at the newsroom with a detailed situation overview (dashboard).
 They will also be able to interact with and direct the capturers in real time through a cockpit.
-This orchestrated effort results in informed news streams back to the crowd, to security and emergency agents, to displays or hyperlocal district information sites throughout the smart city and -- if relevant -- to the mainstream media.Live sport and music events attract a huge amount of city and venue visitors.
+This orchestrated effort results in informed news streams back to the crowd, to security and emergency agents, to displays or hyperlocal district information sites throughout the smart city and -- if relevant -- to the mainstream media.

+Description: Change redaction process for interactive radio production and creating (new) formats.
+Potentially license to other broadcasting companies through a spin-off.

+Main contributors: VRT, Kiswe (B)

+Market/competitors: The market features a number of tools that address a part of the desired solution.
+Many tools for communication with users (Phonebox, Tweetdeck, Arctic Palm) exist but are not merged into the radio production processes.
+Some radio redaction systems (e.g. Pluxbox RadioManager) already offer some integration for social media channels, without good support for deploying and adding new and/or custom services.
+The application we develop is merged into the radio making workflow and covers the entire chain from information acquisition to broadcasting.

+Compelling TV, companion screen and venue applications for live event experience (leading country: Netherlands)

+Live sport and music events attract a huge amount of city and venue visitors.
 This use case involves both professional dashboards as well as end-user applications for enhanced citizen entertainment and experiences.
 Through the venue-based integration of ultra-high resolution cameras, interactive video streaming and real-time data tracking technologies, this use case will drive application development for professional sports coaches and sports and music fans.
 They will be able to enjoy augmented data overlays and interact with video to provide a more enriched and personalized experience.